 - Second, the personal representative may recover for the conscious pain and suffering of the deceased.

 Other Important Matters

 The survivors and family members may not recover for their own grief and suffering.
 Wrongful death actions must generally be filed within two years from the date of death.
 This time limit is a strict one; time works against, not in favor, of a claim.

 Knowledgeable & Caring Legal Counsel is Important to Wrongful Death Recovery

 Because so much is at stake in a typical wrongful death action, the insurance company of the party at fault will usually fight rigorously.
 The insurer may even string you along, hoping that the two-year statute of limitations will expire before the estate takes action.
 A successful wrongful death case usually requires representation by a law firm with substantial resources.
 Experts may need to be retained to prove the measure of damages.
-The law firm of Stenger, Roberts, Davis & Diamond, LLP has the skill – and the compassion – to represent you diligently.
-When clients hire Stenger, Roberts, Davis & Diamond, they hire an entire team, not just one attorney.
+The law firm of Stenger, Diamond & Glass LLP has the skill – and the compassion – to represent you diligently.
+When clients hire Stenger, Diamond & Glass, they hire an entire team, not just one attorney.
 We have versatile team of attorneys who work together to attack cases from every angle.
 We pool all of our resources to ensure our clients get their ideal outcome.
 Make the correct choice.
 Call us at (866) 290-6929 or complete our online form.